History of computing hardware: Microprogramming

 In 1951, British scientist Maurice Wilkes developed the concept of microprogramming from the realisation that the central processing unit of a computer could be controlled by a miniature, highly specialized computer program in high-speed ROM.
 Microprogramming allows the base instruction set to be defined or extended by built-in programs (now called firmware or microcode).
 This concept greatly simplified CPU development.
 He first described this at the University of Manchester Computer Inaugural Conference in 1951, then published in expanded form in IEEE Spectrum in 1955.

 It was widely used in the CPUs and floating-point units of mainframe and other computers; it was implemented for the first time in EDSAC 2, which also used multiple identical "bit slices" to simplify design.
 Interchangeable, replaceable tube assemblies were used for each bit of the processor.
-(Note: The microcode was implemented as extracode on Atlas.)

 Magnetic memory

 Diagram of a 4×4 plane of magnetic-core memory in an X/Y line coincident-current setup.
 X and Y are drive lines, S is sense, Z is inhibit.
 Arrows indicate the direction of current for writing.

 Magnetic drum memories were developed for the US Navy during WW II with the work continuing at Engineering Research Associates (ERA) in 1946 and 1947.
 ERA, then a part of Univac included a drum memory in its 1103, announced in February 1953.
 The first mass-produced computer, the IBM 650, also announced in 1953 had about 8.5 kilobytes of drum memory.

 Magnetic-core memory patented in 1949 with its first usage demonstrated for the Whirlwind computer in August 1953.
 Commercialization followed quickly.
 Magnetic core was used in peripherals of the IBM 702 delivered in July 1955, and later in the 702 itself.
 The IBM 704 (1955) and the Ferranti Mercury (1957) used magnetic-core memory.
 It went on to dominate the field into the 1970s, when it was replaced with semiconductor memory.
 Magnetic core peaked in volume about 1975 and declined in usage and market share thereafter.

 As late as 1980, PDP-11/45 machines using magnetic-core main memory and drums for swapping were still in use at many of the original UNIX sites.